gmaOCR/unidecode-rs/README.md

 ## License

-MIT.
+GPL-3.0-or-later.
 Tables derived from public data of the Python [Unidecode] project.

 ## Acknowledgements